Association for Financial Markets in Europe

 6 Jul 2020

-Their ask — AFME requests a nine-month implementation period after Member States transpose the directive, warning the current timeline could leave firms only one day to comply.
+Message — AFME requests a nine-month implementation period after Member States transpose the directive, warning the current timeline could leave firms only one day to comply.
 They want flexibility to exclude products without sustainability elements and exemption from reviewing pre-existing instruments for ESG factors.1234

-How it helps them — This would give them time to upgrade IT systems and avoid costly reviews of existing products.56
+Why — This would give them time to upgrade IT systems and avoid costly reviews of existing products.56

-Who loses — Sustainable investors lose faster access to ESG information about existing financial products.7
+Impact — Sustainable investors lose faster access to ESG information about existing financial products.7

 Meeting with John Berrigan (Director-General Financial Stability, Financial Services and Capital Markets Union)